Map to Massage Program

 The hands-on massage courses at MPC—MASS 82, MASS 83, MASS 84, MASS 85, MASS 180A, and MASS 180B—are listed under "Physical Fitness - Massage" in the online Class Schedule and in the printed and PDF versions of the Class Schedule, and under "Massage Therapy" in the MPC Catalog of Courses.

 Welcome to the Massage Therapy Program, which began spring semester of 1994.
-The Program was approved by California Massage Therapy Council (CAMTC) on June 22, 2016.
-The Program includes the following options:
+The Program was approved by California Massage Therapy Council (CAMTC) on June 22, 2016, and the current approval expires June 30, 2022.

 Certificates and Degree